milosz08/vault-auto-initializer-image/README.md

 # Hashicorp Vault auto-initializer image

 Vault with auto-initializer.
-Creating KV engine, KV storage and KV secrets from environment variables.
+Create KV engine, KV storage and KV secrets from environment variables.
 **ONLY FOR DEV USAGE**.

 ## Table of content